amacdougall/diablo-beats-backend/README.md

 diablo-beats-backend
 ====================

-Back end for our NYeC project.
+Sinatra back end for our NYeC project.
 Speaks REST to Android, hits the Shiny using SOAP.